SwastikIIIT/AI-education-portal/README.md

 ### ✨ Key Highlights

 - 🧠 **AI-Powered Learning**: Personalized learning paths that adapt to your pace and style
-- 📊 **Real-Time Analytics**: Track progress with intelligent insights and assessments
+- 📊 **Real-Time Analytics**: Track progress with intelligent insights
 - 🎯 **Adaptive Content**: Dynamic content that evolves based on learning patterns
 - 🌐 **Cloud-First Architecture**: Scalable and robust infrastructure on AWS
 - 🔒 **Secure Authentication**: Enterprise-grade security with Clerk integration